Rosa Yolanda Villavicencio: Career

 In 1999, Villavicencio joined the Madrilenian wing of the Spanish Socialist Workers' Party (PSOE) and was elected to the Assembly of Madrid for the VIII Legislature (2007–2011), the first non-Spanish woman to hold the position in Madrid and the second in Spain overall.
 As a parliamentarian, she was a member of various committees, including Education, Women, and Immigration.
 She has also written op-eds for multiple publications, including El Plural.

-Before taking up the office of Deputy Minister, Villavicencio had worked at the District Government Secretariat (2015–2016) and as president (1997–?) and secretary-general (2016–2022) of the Spanish NGO AESCO (America, Spain, Solidarity and Cooperation), which she co-founded; she has been employed at the Ministry of Foreign Affairs since 2022, as, among other things, the coordinator of the working group Colombia nos une ("Colombia Unites Us"), which offers services to Colombians living abroad.
+Before taking up the office of Deputy Minister, Villavicencio had worked at the District Government Secretariat (2015–2016) and as president (1997–?) and secretary-general (2016–2022) of the Spanish NGO AESCO (America, Spain, Solidarity and Cooperation), which she co-founded; she had been employed at the Ministry of Foreign Affairs since 2022, as, among other things, the coordinator of the working group Colombia nos une ("Colombia Unites Us"), which offers services to Colombians living abroad.

 Controversy

-The choice of Villavicencio as Deputy Foreign Minister was met with some criticism for her limited knowledge of foreign languages and for lacking a diplomatic background, in contrast with Daniel Ávila.
+The choice of Villavicencio as Deputy Foreign Minister was met with some criticism for her limited knowledge of foreign languages and for lacking a diplomatic background, in contrast with her predecessor Daniel Ávila.

 In addition, she has been investigated for allegedly providing benefits to AESCO while working at the Ministry, in violation of the norms regulating conflicts of interest, and for purported mismanagement at Colombian consulates in Spain; she was nominated despite pending court decisions.